hkniberg/ainutshell/1-main/130-using-ai-vs-building-ai-powered-products.md

 console.log(result);
 ```

-Running this gave me this result:
+Running this gave me, as expected, a bad dad joke:

 ```
 Why don't skeletons fight each other?
 They don't have the guts!
 ```

-OK, not very useful but it is a start.
+OK, not very useful.
+But it is a start.

-## Code example 2
+## Code example 2: Candidate evaluation

 Now let's build something more useful.
 Let's build the AI-powered candidate evaluation tool I talked about above.
-In the first version, it will evaluate one candidate for one job.
+In the first version, it will evaluate the CV of a job candidate, and evaluate his/her suitability for a given job description.
 Most of this code was AI written by the way (but with input & tweaking from me).

 ```javascript
 import { config } from "dotenv";